MudasirSherwani/Rails-Blog-App/README.md

 > ### 📖 Rails Blog App : Controllers
 > In this section of project, I have created all controllers and views for your Blog app.
 I didn't process any data yet, I have also add simple placeholders for views with plain HTML.

+> ### 📖 Rails Blog App : Controllers specs
+> In this section of project, I have set up tests on the controllers recently added to the Blog app.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>